ncatlab/nlab-content/pages/4691.md

 Instead, physicists use *coarse-grained* entropy, which corresponds mathematically to taking the entropy of a $\sigma$-algebra much smaller than the $\sigma$-algebra of all measurable sets.
 Given a classical system with $N$ microscopic degrees of freedom, we identify $n$ macroscopic degrees of freedom that we can reasonably expect to measure, giving a map from $\mathbb{R}^N$ to $\mathbb{R}^n$ (or more generally, a map from an $N$-dimensional microscopic phase space to an $n$-dimensional macroscopic phase space).
 Then the $\sigma$-algebra of all measurable sets in $\mathbb{R}^n$ [[pullback|pulls back]] to a $\sigma$-algebra on $\mathbb{R}^N$, and the __macroscopic entropy__ of a statistical state is the entropy of this $\sigma$-algebra.
 (Typically, $N$ is on the order of [[Avogadro constant|Avogadro's number]], while $n$ is rarely more than half a dozen, and often as small as $2$.)

 Generally, we specify a state by a point in $\mathbb{R}^n$, a macroscopic pure state, and assume a uniform probability distribution on its [[fibre]] in $\mathbb{R}^N$.
 If this fibre were a finite set, then we would recover Boltzmann\'s formula (eq:Boltzmann).

++--{: .query}
+[[David Roberts]]: there would of course be physical constraints - speeds are bounded by $c$, for instance, and discretisation of energy - so in reality, the fibre probably turns out to be finite after a detailed analysis.
+Even allowing an 'almost uniform' probability distribution (one which is decaying fast enough, but slowly as possible) is not physically unreasonable and seems to get around the problem.
+But this is just heuristics, I haven't checked anything.
+=--

 This is never exactly true in classical statistical physics, but it is often nevertheless a very good approximation.
 (Boltzmann\'s formula actually makes better physical sense in quantum statistical physics, even though Boltzmann himself did not live to see this.)

 [[!redirects entropy]]